tettetcaleb/Active-Directory-DHCP-DNS-Home-Lab-Project/README.md

 Address Leases – Shows currently active leases; which clients have been assigned an IP, their hostnames, and lease expiration times.

 Reservations – Lets you permanently assign a specific IP to a device based on its MAC address, so it always gets the same IP.

-`
+next is to assigh an IP address to a specific mac-address through DHCP `